Nathan-Nesbitt/CodeSummary/CodeSummary/models/README.md

 to have an object that initializes the model, and a function that takes in a string input and returns a string form of the prediction.
-If you want to install the model within the library, we do not want to store files that are larger than 100MB on GitHub so we can simply modify the install script to download the files from a server.
+If you want to install the model within the library, we do not want to store files that are larger than 100MB on GitHub so we can simply modify the models script to download the files from a server.

 ## Adding a model